OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-overview.md

 The web application can be hosted on any web server, and can be built using client-side frameworks (such as Angular, React, jQuery) or server-side technologies (such as ASP.NET, Node.js, PHP).

-The [manifest](../develop/add-in-manifests.md) is an XML configuration file that defines how the add-in integrates with Office clients by specifying settings and capabilities such as:
+The [manifest](../develop/add-in-manifests.md) is an configuration file that defines how the add-in integrates with Office clients by specifying settings and capabilities such as:

 - The URL of the add-in's web application.
 - The add-in's display name, description, ID, version, and default locale.